Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 Use a pot with a drainage hole and well-draining soil to avoid getting soggy as it can lead in root-rot and death of the plant.

-Avoid wetting the foliage during watering to minimize fungal diseases; apply the water at the base of the plant or water from the bottom.
+Take care not to wet the foliage to minimize fungal diseases; apply the water at the base of the plant or water from the bottom.

 Light Requirements